-The search is finally over—Boston College has its new Athletic Director.
-Fifty-three days after Gene DeFilippo announced his retirement as AD, Brad Bates will be introduced today as the new AD, a BC source has confirmed to The Heights.
+The search is finally over-Boston College has its new Athletic Director.
+Fifty-three days after Gene DeFilippo announced his retirement as AD, Brad Bates will be introduced today as the new AD on the Heights, a BC source has confirmed to The Heights.

 Until today’s decision, Bates had been the AD at Miami University in Ohio since 2002.
 Prior to that, Bates worked at Vanderbilt for 17 years, serving as the Senior Associate AD before he left.